azazellochg/temscript/README.md

 # About

-The ``temscript`` package provides a Python wrapper for both standard and advanced scripting interfaces of Thermo Fisher Scientific and FEI microscopes.
+The ``pytemscript`` package provides a Python wrapper for both standard and advanced scripting interfaces of Thermo Fisher Scientific and FEI microscopes.
 The functionality is limited to the functionality of the original scripting interfaces.
 For detailed information about TEM scripting see the documentation accompanying your microscope.

-The ``temscript`` package provides two interfaces to the microscope.
+The ``pytemscript`` package provides two interfaces to the microscope.
 The first one corresponds directly to the COM interface.
 The other interface is a more high level interface.
-Within the ``temscript`` package three implementation for the high level interface are provided, one for running scripts directly on the microscope PC, one to run scripts remotely over network, and finally a dummy implementation for offline development & testing exists.
+Within the ``pytemscript`` package three implementation for the high level interface are provided, one for running scripts directly on the microscope PC, one to run scripts remotely over network, and finally a dummy implementation for offline development & testing exists.

-Currently the ``temscript`` package requires Python 3.4 or higher.
+Currently the ``pytemscript`` package requires Python 3.4 or higher.
 The current plan is to keep the minimum supported Python version at 3.4, since this is the latest Python version supporting Windows XP.

 This is a GPL fork of the original BSD-licensed project: https://github.com/niermann/temscript